plone/volto/docs/source/contributing/testing.md

 Both configurations are merged in a way that the keys of the config provided override  the initial (`package.json`) default config, either in Volto or in your projects.
 ```

-This is specially useful in CI while developing add-ons, so you can pass an specific configuration that deals with the addon config properly.
+This is especially useful in GitHub workflows while developing add-ons.
+You can pass a specific configuration file that properly deals with the add-on configuration.

 ## Add add-ons via environment variable for testing purposes

-Sometimes you need to enable different configurations and enable optional components (for example, testing purposes).
+Sometimes you need to enable different configurations and enable optional components, for example, testing purposes.
 You can use the `ADDONS` environment variable to define them.

 ```bash
 ADDONS=test-addon,test-addon2 yarn start
 ```

 See {doc}`../configuration/environmentvariables` for more information.